-A quick and easy grown-up grilled cheese when nothing else will do. vegetarian
+A quick and easy grown-up grilled cheese when nothing else will do.
+This recipe is vegetarian.

 I’m feeling like I’ve finally gotten my head out of the clouds from vacation.
 But each time I put on Hawaii’s traditional slack key guitar music, I’m whisked back to Kauai, to the places that took my breath away.